In the Admin interface, you can use the Users List to manage your user records.

 To re-activate a user, click the down arrow to the right of the page title and choose Deactivated.
 Select a user and click Enable.

-- Moderate the user, meaning all of their discussion posts, blog posts, ideation posts, and library entries require admin approval before appearing on your community site.
+- Moderate the user, meaning all of their discussion posts, blog posts, ideation posts, and library entries require admin approval before appearing in your site.
 If a user is moderated, this option becomes Remove Moderation.
 See Moderate Users.

 TIP: The Moderation column is hidden by default.
 Scroll to the bottom of the page, click the columns link under the list, and check the Moderation box.
 This column will now display so that you can see who among your users is moderated.

-- Click Delete to navigate to the Manage Compliance page, where you can manage this, and other users', compliance settings.
+- Click Delete to navigate to the Manage Compliance page, where you can manage this, and other users', personal data to satisfy compliance regulations.
 See Compliance, Activity Requests, and Data Deletion.

 Email a user